Lightning2X/adventOfCode/README.md

 My solutions for AOC2020 written in C#.

-Instructions:
+## Instructions:
 - Clone the project
 - cd adventofCode/ && dotnet build && dotnet run
-- type a to run all days with the input in inputs/ or type a number for a specific day.
-I'm planning to add command line path soon (tm)
+- If using custom input, see below

+## Sample inputs:
+- a
+*Runs all days*
+- 2
+*Runs day 2.
+Note that this uses the default inputs in inputs.*
+- 2 ./myfile.txt
+*Runs day 2 using the input from myfile.txt (Also disables Nunit since it relies on specific inputs).*